rwtodd/org.rwtodd.crypto.spritz/README.md

 it runs about 4.8 times slower than java.
 But it was fun to write!
 When I compile it with MPE Forth, it's about 1.4x slower than the java.
 Much more respectable.

+_Edit: 2015-09-13_: I converted the C to C++ because I wanted to see if I could feel a productivity difference using iterators for everything.
+My findings are in the readme in that directory.

 About the Java Version
 ----------------------